marceljm/star-notary-dapp/README.md

 # For compiling the contract, inside the development console, run:
 compile

-# For migrating the contract to the locally running Ethereum network, inside the development console
+# For migrating the contract to the local Ethereum network
 migrate --reset

+# Or deploy to Rinkeby network
+migrate --reset --network rinkeby

 # For running unit tests the contract, inside the development console, run:
 test